kjhenner/bert_poetic/README.md

-   token, getting the model's prediction for the likliest token to fill that position, inserting that predicted token, and finally repeating the process with the new text. for the most likley token to take that position, and
+   token, getting the model's prediction for the likliest token to fill that position, inserting that predicted token, and finally repeating the process with the new text.